laravel-enso/documentation/docs/packages/vue-datatable.md

     - `editable`, optional, marks this column as editable (N/A)
     - `total`, optional, if flagged, calculates a total for this column
     - `customTotal`, optional, renders a scoped slot named `${columnName}_custom_total` exposing as props `total` (object) and `column` (object)
-    - `render`, optional, flags this column for custom rendering, allowing for unlimited customization of the data in this column.
-     The column name and the whole row data are available as function parameters, and the render function should return HTML
     - `date`, optional, marks the data of the column as dates,
     - `icon`, optional, if given, it renders a Font Awesome 5 icon as contents, using the 'column.icon' as the icon's class
     - `clickable`, optional, flags the column as clickable, which means it makes it - you guessed it - clickable.